Rolling Loud: Other events

 In 2020, virtual live performances called “Loud Streams” were streamed on Twitch.
 The first event was held on September 12–13, and the second on October 30–31.
 In 2021, archived performances from the Miami and Bay Area festivals from 2017 were streamed on the festival's official YouTube channel.
 Each festival is annually livestreamed.
 Usually simulcast on the YouTube and Twitch channels, however Revolt broadcast it in 2017, LiveXLive in 2018, and Be At TV in 2019.
 Rolling Loud presented a two night showcase at the Stubb's Bar-B-Q venue during South by Southwest in Austin, Texas in 2022.

 Outside of festivals, Rolling Loud also promotes and sponsors several concert tours.

 On December 9, 2022, Rolling Loud released its first single titled "Finger Food" featuring Rae Sremmurd and Duke Deuce.

 Philanthropy

 In 2021, the Black Music Action Coalition and Rolling Loud partnered for Social Justice Initiatives.
 The collaboration highlighted activism and community through panel discussions and fundraising efforts throughout the three-days of Rolling Loud California.

 In 2021, rapper Zoey Dollaz and Rolling Loud Co-Founder, Tariq Cherif, chartered several jets to Haiti to provide supplies to people in the wake of a massive earthquake.

 In 2022, The Miami Jr. HEAT teamed up with Rolling Loud to host 50 local children from After-School All-Stars for a basketball clinic at the festival.

 In 2023, Rolling Loud partnered with DGK to host a skateboard giveback on the grounds of SoFi Stadium.
 Rolling Loud Co-Founder, Tariq Cherif, Inglewood city officials, and professional skateboarder Don Cooley, gifted 40 students from Kelso Elementary with DGK skateboards and helmets.

+In 2023, Rolling Loud teamed up with the City of Miami Gardens and Rick Ross to gift eight students with scholarships to graduating high school seniors from Miami Norland and Miami Carol City Senior High Schools.

+In 2023, Rolling Loud hosted a panel discussion with the Black Music Action Coalition (BMAC) in support of their Restoring Artistic Protections (RAP) Act initiative on the first day of Rolling Loud Miami.
+The panel included Rolling Loud co-Founder Tariq Cherif, BMAC co-founder and chair Willie “Prophet” Stiggers, Congressman Hank Johnson, and Congressman Jamaal Bowman.
+The act was introduced as a way to protect artists' creative expression, which has been used against them as evidence in court.

+Awards

+In 2024, Rolling Loud won the Silver ANA SeeHer REGGIE GEM Award for their Forever 21 x Bunny's Bae Bar collaboration.

+In 2024, Rolling Loud won the Silver Influencer Marketing Award for their work with the Forever21 x Bunny Bae’s Bar collaboration.